DanielMartensson/STM32-Libraries/README.md

 # SSD1306 128x32 OLED LCD

+My own C code for STM32.
 This is a simple OLED LCD that have two colors only.
 Use this LCD if you want to show something simple like a number or display a tiny plot.
 Notice that this LCD can only have one address.
 So only one SSD1306 128x32 per project.
 Connection I2C.

 ![a](https://raw.githubusercontent.com/DanielMartensson/STM32-Libraries/master/SSD1306%20128x32/S%C3%A9lection_008.png)